-Project LINK was established in April 1989, by the late Mary E. Bryant, a former assistant superintendent of Hillsborough County Public Schools, and Geraldine L. Barnes, a Hillsborough County social worker for over 30 years.
+In April 1989, the late Mary E. Bryant, a former assistant superintendent of Hillsborough County Public Schools, and the late Geraldine L. Barnes, a Hillsborough County social worker for over thirty years, established Project LINK.

-During these times, the children living in West Tampa were bused to twelve different schools across the county.
+It was during these times that children living in West Tampa were bussed to twelve different schools across the county.

-These two powerful advocates within the West Tampa community, lead the charge for equitable family engagement focusing on meaningful engagement activities, and systems between schools and parents that do not characterize or treat specific groups as deficient in their level of engagement or approach to education.
+These two powerful advocates within the West Tampa community, lead the charge for equitable family engagement focusing on meaningful engagement activities, as well as systems between schools and parents which do not characterize or treat specific groups as deficient in their level of engagement or approach to education.

-To date, we have served over 128,000 families county-wide, contributing to children becoming healthy, safe, educated, and active members in the process.
+Our program has served over 128,000 families countywide, thereby contributing to healthy, safe, educated, and active children.